 How do class action lawsuits work?

-Merchant Law Founder Anthony Merchant, Q.C., has been awarded Eagle Feathers by First Nations in recognition of his work on behalf of First Nations and residential school victims, and in 2008 was made an Honorary Chief in a War Bonnet Adoption as a member of the Black Foot Confederacy, name Aah-pah su-oy, Flanking Warrior.
+Tony Merchant KC has a long history in pursuing public policy cases and is a former elected Member of the Legislative Assembly.
+Tony Merchant KC has been awarded Eagle Feathers by First Nations in recognition of his work on behalf of First Nations, including residential school victims, and in 2008 was made an Honorary Chief in a War Bonnet Adoption, as a member of the Black Foot Confederacy, name Aah-pah su-oy, Flanking Warrior.